redhat-developer/odo/docs/creating-a-single-component-application-with-odo.md

     $ odo storage create <storage_name> --path=<path_to_the_directory> --size=<size>
     ```

-2. Push the storage to the cluser:
+2. Push the storage to the cluster:

     ``` terminal
     $ odo push